Ryanair and Aer Lingus cut flights as travel restrictions continue

 The carrier, Europe’s biggest, did not say if bookings on the flights it intended cutting had been lower than expected since it restarted 40 per cent of its schedule on July 1st.

-Sources said that Aer Lingus intended cutting some flights to holiday destinations as demand was weak.
+Sources said Aer Lingus intended cutting some flights to holiday destinations as demand was weak.

 However, they added that the airline was continuing with its existing limited services to the US from Dublin and to European cities including London, Paris and Amsterdam.